andreevdan/seg3125_LAB8/README.md

 Website Link: TBD...

 Images:
-    The images used in teh website where not used by made or produced by our group.
+    The images used in the website where not used by made or produced by our group.
 All taken from the web.

     -
     -